 Certainly this study group cannot be considered representative of a general population.
 The most likely reason for the worse survival in the low sodium group is that the sickest participants had been put on a low sodium diet.
 In other words, the high risk of serious illness and death prompted the participants to be on a low sodium diet, either because their doctor put them on it or because they did it themselves.

 This is called reverse causality.
-They were not sick because they went on a low sodium diet.
-They went on a low sodium diet because they were sick (at high risk).
+Patients were not sick because they went on a low sodium diet.
+Patients went on a low sodium diet because they were sick (at high risk).

 Another study in 2011 (3) showed a J-shaped relationship between urinary sodium and the combined outcome of stroke and CVD.
 The researchers combined non-fatal and fatal heart attacks, stroke and hospitalization for heart failure as an outcome measure.
 They showed a greater likelihood of these outcomes when sodium consumption was estimated to be less than 3000 mg a day.